 Create an environment where books are not a far away, school-only phenomena.
 These indirect maneuvers affect the long game.

 – If animals are present, name them after literary figures.
 Examples: Virginia Woolf the dog, Amelia Bedelia the cat, Artful Dodger the iguana, Kafka the horned beetle.
 Etc. for effect.

 – Naming is also effective for inanimate objects and places.
-If you have a minivan, name it Moby Dick.
+If you have a white minivan, name it Moby Dick.
 If you have a den or family room, call it Bag End.
 Etc. for effect.

 – Use decor and home furnishings with a literary bent.
 Examples: A framed Maya Angelou quote, Cthulhu bath towels, paint the bricks on the walkway yellow.
 Etc. for effect.